 Among the many accolades on his retirement from the Bank was the following observation: ‘Dr Coombs came to us with a brilliant academic record … and … as a fine administrator, a man who understood and knew how to get his ideas across to people.
 It was in this way that he built the place up.
 He made it a place that you and I are proud to work in, a place that stands high in the community.’22

 Later life and death

 As Governor, Coombs formulated policies for the prosperity of all, but it was only after he retired from the Bank that he was able to devote his time and energy more freely to causes he cared deeply about.
-Retiring on 22 July 1968, Coombs became Chairman of the Council for Aboriginal Affairs from 1968–1976, and Chairman of the Australian Council for the Arts from 1968–1974.
+Retiring on 22 July 1968, Coombs became Chairman of the Council for Aboriginal Affairs from 1968–1976, and Chairman of the Australian Council for the Arts (now Australia Council for the Arts / Australia Council) from 1968–1974.
 He also worked to secure funding for an Australian film industry.